versioneye/ops_contrib/README.md

  - Start the Docker containers with docker-compose

 If everything goes well you can access the VersionEye web application on `http://localhost:8080`.
+If you are using Boot2Docker on Mac OS X the Docker containers are running in an Virtual Machine by VirtualBox.
+In that case you have to find out the IP of your VirtualBox VM and the application will be available under the IP of the VM on port 8080.

 ## Stop the VersionEye containers